 Casual Day is South Africa’s leading fundraising & awareness campaign for persons with disabilities and is the flagship project of the National Council of and for Persons with Disabilities (NCPD).

 Launched in 1995, Casual Day is an awareness and fundraising campaign benefiting Persons with Disabilities.
 Each year, South Africans are encouraged to go to work or school dressed differently – either dress up or dress down – and to wear the official Casual Day sticker and merchandise to show their support for Persons with Disabilities.
-See more about this year’s theme here.
+2023 Theme reveal coming soon!

 The campaign encourages the public to contribute financially through a small donation of R20 for a sticker, and at the same time lobbies for the full inclusion and equity of Persons with Disabilities.
 So, not only does Casual Day raise funds, but it also raises awareness of the challenges and potential of the community in a fun way!

-Each year, approximately 800 companies, 200 schools and 600+ NGO organisations take part in Casual Day.
-Over the past 27 years since Casual Day was launched, the project has raised in excess of R404 million (2020 totals) which is distributed among the project’s beneficiaries representing Persons with Disabilities as a part of a diverse society.
+Each year, approximately 800 companies, 200 schools and 600+ NPO organisations take part in Casual Day.
+Over the past 29 years since Casual Day was launched, the project has raised in excess of R404 million (2020 totals) which is distributed among the project’s beneficiaries representing Persons with Disabilities as a part of a diverse society.

-This is achieved thanks to the generous support of the South African public, corporates, government organisations, schools and the hard work of our NGO organisations in getting our message and sticker sales out there.
+This is achieved thanks to the generous support of the South African public, corporates, government organisations, schools and the hard work of our NPO organisations in getting our message, merchandise and sticker sales out there.

 Casual Day also supports the disability units of 11 universities, the South African Police Service (SAPS) and the South African National Defence Force (SANDF).